-- Use the present tense in OIT documents.
+- Use the present tense in OIT RPMS documents.
 Restrict the use of the future tense to circumstances that will happen at some future time, such as next year. - Avoid conditional phrases and past tenses.

-Problem: The user will type ARMS at the menu.
+Not OIT Style: The user will type ARMS at the menu.

-Solution: Type ARMS at the menu.
+OIT Style: Type ARMS at the menu.

-Problem: At the Options prompt, type PTRG.
+Not OIT Style: At the Options prompt, type PTRG.
 The Patient Registration menu will be displayed.

-Solution: At the Options prompt, type PTRG.
-The Patient Registration menu is displayed.
+OIT Style: At the Options prompt, type PTRG.
+The Patient Registration menu displays.

-Problem: If you are missing any drives that might have been added to your machine, you may right-click on an empty space and...
+Not OIT Style: If you are missing any drives that might have been added to your machine, you may right-click on an empty space and...

-Solution: If any drives are missing from the workstation, right-click an open space on the desktop and...
+OIT Style: If any drives are missing from the workstation, right-click an open space on the desktop and...